PEOPLE

 Associate Professor, Comparative Human Development; Principal Investigator, DICE Lab

 Dr. Onnie Rogers, Principal Investigator of the DICE lab, is a developmental psychologist and identity scholar whose research curiosities converge at the intersection of human development, diversity and equity, and education.
 Dr. Rogers is interested in social and educational inequities and the mechanisms through which macro-level disparities are both perpetuated and disrupted at the micro-level of identities and relationships.
-Her research centers on the perspectives and experiences of racially/ethnically diverse children and adolescents.
+Her research centers the perspectives and experiences of racial/ethnic and gender diverse children and adolescents.
 As a professor and a researcher, Dr. Rogers advocates for equity with an intersectional lens and does research on race and gender, and their role in identity development among youth in urban contexts.
-When not in the office, Dr. Rogers enjoys practicing yoga, eating chocolate, or shuttling her daughters (ages 6 and 10) to various activities.
+When not in the office, Dr. Rogers enjoys practicing yoga, eating chocolate, or shuttling her daughters (ages 10 and 14) to various activities.

 Education: